 Large Tires Welcome

 Omni was not only designed to accept wide wheels and tires, it's aerodynamically matched for them.
 We designed the bike to be fastest with FLO's latest wide rims, mated with Continental GP4000S II tires, using a 23c tire up front, and a 25c in back.
 That's the fastest tire combination, and the one we stock with our complete build.
-But you can use up to 28c (depending on tire and rim models) in both locations.
+But you can use even larger tires, depending on tire and rim models.
 This gives the athlete to run lower pressures for greater comfort while keeping rolling resistance to a minimum.

 ISO Tested, Trainer Friendly